Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 A lack of clarity in financial roles and policies is a major source of risk.
 When ownership of finance-related activities is unclear, it leads to a breakdown of controls and trust.

-Impact: Undocumented controls and a lack of segregation of duties increase the risk of error and fraud, eroding trust among board members, staff, and funders.
+Impact: Undocumented controls and weak segregation of duties raise the risk of errors and fraud.
+This can reduce trust among board members, staff, and funders.
 Without a clear structure, timely and accurate reporting becomes unavailable for decision-making.

-The Canadian Context: Recent reports have highlighted that the Canadian sports system is under financial strain, with governance issues often contributing to the disarray.
+The Canadian Context: Recent reports show the Canadian sports system is under financial strain.
+Governance issues often add to the disarray.
 Strong, documented policies are essential for compliance and maintaining public confidence.

 Pathway to Success: Clarifying Roles and Oversight.
 Implement a RACI Matrix to assign clear ownership for financial tasks (who is Responsible, Accountable, Consulted, and Informed).
 Establish streamlined oversight processes, including expense approvals and regular, up-to-date bookkeeping that is available for board meetings.